Rock cycle: Transition to igneous rock

-When rocks are pushed deep under the Earth's surface, they may melt into magma.
-If the conditions no longer exist for the magma to stay in its liquid state, it cools and solidifies into an igneous rock.
+When rocks are pushed deep under the Earth's surface, they undergo rock melting into magma.
+If the conditions no longer exist for the magma to stay in its liquid state, it cools and undergoes crystallization to solidify into an igneous rock.
 A rock that cools within the Earth is called intrusive or plutonic and cools very slowly, producing a coarse-grained texture such as the rock granite.
 As a result of volcanic activity, magma (which is called lava when it reaches Earth's surface) may cool very rapidly on the Earth's surface exposed to the atmosphere and are called extrusive or volcanic rocks.
 These rocks are fine-grained and sometimes cool so rapidly that no crystals can form and result in a natural glass, such as obsidian, however the most common fine-grained rock would be known as basalt.
 Any of the three main types of rocks (igneous, sedimentary, and metamorphic rocks) can melt into magma and cool into igneous rocks.